-Therese Johaug, famous Norwegian cross-country skier
+Therese Johaug, famous Norwegian cross-country skier.
+(Photo: Paul Paiewonsky)

-It is still under discussion if the Vikings were barbaric warriors or sophisticated traders.
-New Viking findings prove extensive trading with clothes, spices, jewellery, glass, gold and weapons – often in exchange for slaves.
-It is known that the Vikings took slaves from the Baltic to Constantinople and from Ireland to the Arab countries where white slaves were a very popular commodity.
+It is still under discussion if the Vikings were highly skilled, barbarian warriors or sophisticated traders.
+However, findings prove extensive trading with commodities like silver, amber, jewelery, glass, weapons, silk and spices – often in exchange for furs, walrus tusks and slaves.

 Did you know that Scarlett Johansson’s father is Danish?
+(Photo: scarlettjohansson.org)

-Text by: Thor Bugge Lanesskog, ThorNews
+Text by: Thor Lanesskog, ThorNews